emissary-ingress/emissary/BUILDING.md

    Hopefully this step is clear.

+2. `make new-commit`

+   This will compute a temporary version number based on the current version and the git commit ID (`git describe --tags`), then update version numbers everywhere to that version number.
+Then it will build (and probably push) Docker images, then build YAML files for you.
+IT WILL NOT COMMIT OR TAG.
+With new version numbers everywhere, you can easily `kubectl apply` the updated YAML files and see your changes in your Kubernetes cluster.

-2. `make new-$level`
+3. `make new-$level`

-   This will correctly set the version number everywhere, then build (and probably push) Docker images, then build YAML files for you.
+   This will correctly set the version number everywhere by incrementing the specified level and removing any commit ID information, then build (and probably push) Docker images, then build YAML files for you.
 IT WILL NOT COMMIT OR TAG.

    `$level` must be one of "major", "minor", or "patch", using [semantic versioning](http://semver.org/):